yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 - Make High GPU Accuracy fully use asynchronous buffers in Vulkan, improving performance.

 {{< single-title-imgs
-    "From left to right or top to bottom on phones, Bayonetta 2, ASTRAL CHAIN, Xenoblade Chronicles Definitive Edition, and Luigi’s Mansion 3"
+    "From left to right, or top to bottom on phones, Bayonetta 2, ASTRAL CHAIN, Xenoblade Chronicles Definitive Edition, and Luigi’s Mansion 3"
     "./rf1.png"
     "./rf2.png"
     "./rf3.png"